witblacktype/freeCodeCamp_projects/RegEx/RegEx_examples.md

 #### Use Case

-Capture the name of the email and exclude the filter ('+' character and string following it) and exclude the domain ('@' character and string following it).
+Capture the name of the email and exclude the filter ('+' character and the following string) and exclude the domain ('@' character and the following string).

 task		| text															| capture
 ------- | --------------------------------- | ----------